NCAR/panterm/README.md

 ### Script options
 ```
-review -  pulls down a site into ddev and merges PR in for testing
+review
-update -  runs pantheon updates
+update
 ```

 To see instructions for each script:
 ``./panterm.sh <script> -h``

 #### Review script
+Pulls down a site into a local ddev container and merges PR in for testing.
+Will disable simplesaml as well as provide a link to login for a user.

 General usage:
 ``./panterm.sh review [SITENAME] [PR]``

 Where ``SITENAME`` is the site to test the pr on and ``PR`` is the pull request number in 0-9 format.

 #### Update script
+Runs pantheon updates for a selected site.

 General usage:
 ``./panterm.sh update [SITENAME] [ARGUMENTS]``